Monday, November 30, 2015

 Why should elections bring a "hostile majority?"
 What pressures lead the king to dissolve the Chamber, change voting laws and suppress the press?

-Instead of a struggle between emerging capitalists and nobles that the economic evolution weakens, teens learn the term "Four Ordinances" — and to reject history as a whole.
+Instead of a struggle between emerging capitalists and nobles that the economic evolution weakens, teens learn the term "Four Ordinances" — and reject history, which seems incomprehensible, as a whole.

 Recent textbooks split the same facts into themes that though easier to remember are as incomprehensible.
 The economy is described in another chapter, which is unconnected.